AMERICAN UNIVERSITY TRANSFER

 classes per quarter, or six per semester, for a total of 12 per year.
 Both systems

-require four years for the Bachelor
+require four years for the Bachelor’s degree.

-Credit - Classes are taken for credit.
 It takes 180 quarter credits, or 120 semester

-credits, to graduate with a Bachelor
+credits, to graduate with a Bachelor’s degree in most majors.

-s degree in most majors.
 One semester credit

 equals 1.5 quarter credits.

-Transfer - One unique feature of American universities is the transferability of credits
+American universities is the transferability of credits

 from one college or university to another.
 Generally, courses taken at one university